expo/expo/docs/versions/v14.0.0/sdk/constants.md

 ### `Exponent.Constants.appOwnership`

 Returns `exponent`, `standalone`, or `guest`.
-If `exponent`, the experience is running inside of the Exponent client.
+If `exponent`, the experience is running inside of the Expo client.
 If `standalone`, it is a [standalone app](../guides/building-standalone-apps.html#building-standalone-apps).
 If `guest`, it has been opened through a link from a standalone app.

 ### `Exponent.Constants.exponentVersion`

-The version string of the Exponent client currently running.
+The version string of the Expo client currently running.

 ### `Exponent.Constants.deviceId`

-An identifier that is unique to this particular device and installation of the Exponent client.
+An identifier that is unique to this particular device and installation of the Expo client.

 ### `Exponent.Constants.deviceName`